MicrosoftDocs/learn/learn-pr/azure/azure-vmware-solution/includes/1-introduction.md

 ﻿Organizations have very prescriptive network traffic security requirements.
-Non-compliance with network traffic security requirements can potentially result in costly penalties – especially in heavily regulated industries such as healthcare or finance.
+Noncompliance with network traffic security requirements can potentially result in costly penalties – especially in heavily regulated industries such as healthcare or finance.
 This module demonstrates how to meet these network security requirements by securing outbound network traffic from Azure VMware Solution.

 ## Example Scenario